Stationary vs. Stationery: What’s the Difference? | Belekar Sir’s Academy

 Definition and Usage

 Stationery is a noun that refers to materials used for writing and office work.
 This includes paper, envelopes, pens, pencils, notepads, greeting cards, letterheads, and other related items.
-Here are some examples:
+For more vocabulary related to writing, see adjectives for business and words to describe teachers.

 Stationery is often associated with formal communication, such as business correspondence, wedding invitations, thank-you notes, and school supplies.
 It is especially important in branding and professional presentations.
 Many businesses invest in high-quality stationery to establish a strong brand image.